pringyy/OGRE/README.md

 * Main menu of the application.
 * Users can see how many points they currently have.
 *![Screenshot of the dashboard](https://i.imgur.com/qXh9Jb5.png)

+#### Navigation Bar

+*  Navigation bar displayed on every page except Login/ Launch Screen
+*  Looks like this when logged:

+*  Looks like this when not logged in:

 #### About